m-j-andr/PIC-1-Demo/docs/3-Spreadsheets/3-3-hamilton.md

-## Using a formula in Google sheets
+## Using a formula in Google Sheets

 Think back to essay 12.
 Seven "upon"s were used in 13,094 characters.